Trump trial continues with second day of jury selection in New York

 "This is a trial that should never happen.
 It should have been thrown out a long time ago," he told reporters.

-The first day of the trial also featured a series of rulings by Judge Juan Merchan, who is overseeing the case.
-He sided with prosecutors from Manhattan District Attorney Alvin Bragg's office on several matters, and ruled for Trump's attorneys on other questions.
+The first day of the trial also featured a series of rulings by Merchan.
+He sided with prosecutors from Bragg's office on several matters, and ruled for Trump's attorneys on other questions.

 At several points during Monday morning's pretrial arguments, Trump appeared to fall asleep at the defense table, his chin dropping to his chest briefly.
 In one instance, he was stirred awake by his attorney.